 - International and domestic sexual activity with minors, as well as the creation of materials containing depictions of child perversion.

 - The carnal abuse and molestation of children

-- Dealing in materials containing thesexual abuse of a child
+- Dealing with materials containing the sexual abuse of a child

-- International Parental kidnapping; which involves removing a child from the country so as to hinder the exercise of parental rights as stated by the law.
+- International Parental kidnapping; involves removing a child from the country to hinder the exercise of parental rights as stated by the law.